-The Respondent will be named in this decision, which will be publicly available on the Board's website.
+The Respondent will be named in this decision, which will be

 A summary of the matter will be published by way of an article in the Electron which will focus on the lessons to be learnt from the case lessons.
 The Respondent will be named in the publication.